NavnitK/technical-experiment-template/Modifiability.md

 # 🧩 Modifiability Quality Attribute Requirement

 ## Problem Statement
-The system should allow developers to switch the user interface application to use a different map provider (e.g., from current VCL-based implementation to another) with minimal code changes, low risk of introducing bugs, and without impacting unrelated parts of the system.
+The system should allow developers to switch the user interface application to use a different map provider (e.g., from the current Google Maps to another) with minimal code changes, low risk of introducing bugs, and without impacting unrelated parts of the system.

 ## Specific Modifiability Issue to Solve
 - **Swapping Map Providers**